Sam-Ciber-Dev/Sam-Ciber-Dev/README.md

 If you’d like to explore my technical projects, tools, and experiments, visit my main [**portfolio repository**](https://github.com/Sam-Ciber-Dev/projects-index).
 It includes my most relevant work in **cybersecurity, web development, networking, programming, and hardware**, all documented with setup notes and summaries.
+You can also visit my [**personal website**](https://sam-ciber-dev.github.io) for portfolio highlights, certifications, and contact details.

 ## Contact